albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Map marks like range rings or measurement lines have hotspots to indicate that a modifier-click like ``Ctrl+Click`` can remove them or an action is available in the context menu.
-The same applies to the flight plan drag and drop editing mode.
+The same applies to the flight plan click-and-drag editing mode.

 The mouse cursor changes into a hand |Hand Cursor| to indicate a click spot.